Generic Name: cyanocobalamin (oral)

 - heart problems--swelling, rapid weight gain, feeling short of breath;

 - low potassium level--leg cramps, constipation, irregular heartbeats, fluttering in your chest, increased thirst or urination, numbness or tingling, muscle weakness or limp feeling; or

 - signs of a blood clot in an arm or leg--pain, numbness, coldness, warmth, or pale appearance.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-You should not use this medication if you are allergic to cobalt, or if you have Leber's disease.
-Cyanocobalamin can lead to optic nerve damage (and possibly blindness) in people with Leber's disease.
+You should not use this medicine if you are allergic to cobalt, or if you have Leber's disease.

 Pernicious anemia is also treated with folic acid to help maintain red blood cells.
 However, folic acid will not treat Vitamin B12 deficiency and will not prevent possible damage to the spinal cord.
 Take all of your medications as directed.

 To treat pernicious anemia, you will have to use cyanocobalamin on a regular basis for the rest of your life.
 Not using the medication can lead to irreversible nerve damage in your spinal cord.